sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 ![figure]({{"/asset/2020-11-12-uncertainty-in-deep-neural-network/depth_unc_inf.jpg"|absolute_url}})

-This class of methods estimates the posterior distribution over the model's weights, so it only produces `epistemic` uncertainty.
+This class of methods estimates the posterior distribution over the model's weights/depth, so it only produces `epistemic` uncertainty.

 #### Out-of-distribution detection